-Security Team: The security team regularly patrols the campus, secure the perimeter of the school, and monitor outside activity in surrounding areas.
+Security Team: The Administration regularly patrols the campus, secures the perimeter of the school, and monitors outside activity in surrounding areas.
 They watch for and report irregularities such as security breaches, facility and safety hazards, and emergency situations.
 In addition, they contact emergency responders, such as police, fire, and/or ambulance personnel, as required.

-Crisis Planning: Our Security Team and School Administrators evaluate school safety and emergency procedures throughout the year.
+Crisis Planning: School Administrators evaluate school safety and emergency procedures throughout the year.
 Our Security Team leads and conducts various emergency training sessions.
 Such training includes "evacuation," for fire emergencies; and "lockdown" drills.